 To qualify to be taxed as a RIC and thus avoid corporate-level federal income tax on the income that we distribute to our stockholders, we are required to distribute to our stockholders on an annual basis at least 90.0% of our investment company taxable income.
 Additionally, the covenants in our Credit Facility generally restrict the amount of distributions to stockholders that we can pay out to be no greater than our net investment income in each fiscal year.
-In accordance with these requirements, we declared and paid monthly cash distributions of \$0.07 per common share for each of the three months from October 2013 through December 2013, which totaled an aggregate of \$4.4 million.
-In January 2014, our Board of Directors declared a monthly distribution of \$0.07 per common share for each of amount of \$0.07 per common share for each of January, February and March 2014.
+In accordance with these requirements, we declared and paid monthly cash distributions of \$0.07 per common share for each of the six months from October 2013 through March 2014, which totaled an aggregate of \$8.8 million.
+In April 2014, our Board of Directors declared a monthly distribution of \$0.07 per common share for each of April, May and June 2014.
 Our Board of Directors declared these distributions to our stockholders based on our estimates of our investment company taxable income for the fiscal year ending September 30, 2014.

-For the fiscal year ended September 30, 2013, which includes the three months ended December 31, 2012, our aggregate distributions to common stockholders totaled approximately \$17.7 million, which were declared based on estimates of our investment company taxable income for the fiscal year.
+For the fiscal year ended September 30, 2013, which includes the three months ended December 31, 2012, our aggregate distributions to common stockholders totaled approximately \$17.7 million, which were declared based on estimates of our investment company taxable income for that fiscal year.
 For our fiscal year ended September 30, 2013, our common stockholder distributions declared and paid exceeded our current and accumulated earnings and profits (after taking into account our preferred stock dividends), which resulted in a partial return of capital of approximately \$1.3 million.
-The return of capital was primarily due to our accounting principles generally accepted in the U.S. ("GAAP") realized losses being recognized as ordinary losses for federal income tax purposes.
+The return of capital was primarily due to accounting principles generally accepted in the U.S. ("GAAP") realized losses being recognized as ordinary losses for federal income tax purposes.
 The federal income tax characterization of the common distributions declared and paid to our stockholders for our fiscal year ending September 30, 2014 will be determined at our fiscal year end and cannot be determined at this time.